maelyg/ONTViSc-hands-on-training/README.md

 | RdRp-R | Reverse | 5’-NCKCCANCCRCARAANARNGG-3’ |

-In this scenario, because the amplicon is very short, we recommend using the clustering approach.
-We recommend using the --adapter_trimming option to make sure no residual adapters are present at the start and end of the sequences.
+In this scenario, because the amplicon is very short, we recommend using the rattle-based clustering approach as the de novo assembly approach generally fail to recover products which are < 1000 bp.
+We also recommend using the --adapter_trimming option to make sure no residual adapters are present at the start and end of the sequences.

 ```
 nextflow run researchqut.ontvisc \